-These healthy better than McDonalds chicken nuggets are perfect for beginner eaters using baby led weaning, as well as for toddlers and kids as an iron rich salt free meal.
+These new and improved McDonalds chicken nuggets are perfect for beginner eaters using baby led weaning, as well as for toddlers and kids as an iron rich salt free meal.

 When I was a kid, McDonalds chicken nuggets were a weekly treat.
 Okay, so we probably had McDonalds several times a week.
 My mom had two very busy girls, was a business owner (Montessori school), and we had activities literally every night.
 We had a healthy relationship with food and saw McDonalds the same way we say a homemade bowl of vegetable soup.
 They were delicious, they filled out belly, and gave us energy to rock the world.